A Relational Program Logic with Data Abstraction and Dynamic Framing: Biprograms: semantics and correctness

 \section{Biprograms: semantics and correctness}

-This section defines (in Sect.~\ref{sec:rel-premodel}) the relational analog of the pre-models used in unary program semantics of Sect.~\ref{sec:progSem}.
-This is used (in Sect.~\ref{sec:bitrans}) to define the transition semantics of biprograms.
+This section defines (in Section~\ref{sec:rel-premodel}) the relational analog of the pre-models used in unary program semantics of Section~\ref{sec:progSem}.
+This is used (in Section~\ref{sec:bitrans}) to define the transition semantics of biprograms.
 Some details are intricate, as needed to ensure quasi-determinacy and to ensure that a biprogram execution faithfully represents a pair of unary executions.
-On this basis, the semantics of relational judgments is defined and shown to entail the expected relational property of unary executions (Sect.~\ref{sec:rel-corr}).
-The first step is to define the semantics of relation formulas.
+On this basis, the semantics of relational judgments is defined and shown to entail the expected relational property of unary executions (Section~\ref{sec:rel-corr}).
+The first step is to define the semantics of relation formulas (Section~\ref{sec:relform}).